Unsupervised deep learning model for fast energy layer pre-selection of delivery-efficient proton arc therapy plan optimization of nasopharyngeal carcinoma: Materials and methods

 The dataset is divided randomly into $5$ folds for cross-validation, and the reported results represent the mean validation performance across all folds.
-The proposed model is trained end-to-end, optimized with the AdamW \cite{loshchilov2017decoupled} optimizer using a learning rate of $10^{-5}$ and a batch size of $24$.
+The proposed model is trained end-to-end, optimized with the AdamW optimizer\cite{loshchilov2017decoupled} using a learning rate of $10^{-5}$ and a batch size of $16$.
 Training is conducted for $1000$ epochs.
-The model is implemented in PyTorch\cite{paszke2019pytorch} and trained on a single NVIDIA GeForce 3090 GPU, and inference is run on a 11th Gen Intel(R) i7 CPU.
+The model is implemented in PyTorch\cite{paszke2019pytorch} and trained on a single NVIDIA GeForce 3090 GPU, and inference is run on 11th Gen Intel(R) i7 CPU.

-\subsection{Unsupervised Loss Function}
+\subsection{Unsupervised loss function}

-The three objectives of SPArc\textsubscript{dl} are to (1) maximize the dose coverage on CTV; (2) minimize the dose coverage on brainstem; and (3) reduce the energy shifting time across all gantry angles.
-The EL pre-selection task can be formulated as an EL classification problem at all gantry angles.
+Spot count is used as a proxy for dose coverage in SPArc\textsubscript{dl}.
+The three objectives of SPArc\textsubscript{dl} are to (1) maximize the dose coverage, or spot count, on CTV; (2) minimize the dose coverage, or spot count, on brainstem; and (3) reduce the ELS time across all gantry angles.
+The EL pre-selection task can be formulated as an EL classification problem at all angles.
 As a popular loss function of classification problems, cross entropy provides a well-founded, interpretable, and computationally efficient way to measures the difference between two probability distributions.
 In this paper, the in-used cross entropy loss is formulated in Eq.\eqref{eq:ce}.

-where $CE$ denotes cross entropy, $N$ denotes the number of patients, $EL$ denotes the number of energy layers, $G$ denotes the number of gantry angles, $M_{g,el}$ denotes the true labels for energy $el$ for angle $g$, and $P_{g,el}$ is the predicted probability for energy $el$ for angle $g$.
+where $CE$ denotes cross entropy, $N$ denotes the case number of a batch, $EL$ denotes the number of energy layers, $G$ denotes the number of gantry angles, $M_{g,el}$ denotes the true labels for energy $el$ for angle $g$, and $P_{g,el}$ is the predicted probability for energy $el$ for angle $g$.

 Specifically, to achieve objective (1), the first part of the loss function of Eq.\eqref{eq:loss_func}, i.e. $CE(b(M_{CTV}), P)$, aims to shorten the distance between probability distribution of $P_g$ and $b(M_{CTV_g})$, so as to select the EL at angle $g$ that maximize the number of spots, or dose coverage, $g \in G$. $b$ is binarized-max function, which set the maximum value, or the maximum spot count, of each gantry angle as $1$ and other values as $0$.
 Like-wise, to achieve objective (2), the second part of Eq.\eqref{eq:loss_func}, i.e. $CE(b(M_{CTV-BRS}), P)$, is designed to maintain the coverage of CTV while reducing the brainstem dose exposure.
 The third part of Eq.\eqref{eq:loss_func} is introduced to penalize the ELS time, which can be generated using the ELS time table ($TB_{els}$) and formularized as Eq.\eqref{eq:time_loss}.